 Lukoye Atwoli, Dean, Moi University School of Medicine, Consultant Psychiatrist and an Associate Professor in the Department of Mental Health, Moi University

-Dutch daily Trouw prominently featured anger about a human rights violation on its 6 September front page (online version).
+Dutch daily Trouw prominently featured anger about a human rights violation on its 6 September front page (online version; 8 January 2010: this has been updated since I read the article and wrote this post).

 Not only had Dutch police tasered a patient in so-called drive-stun mode (“pain compliance“), the patient in question already was in solitary confinement.